To help everyone get a quick overview of Trustpilot's rules, we've summarized our Guidelines for Reviewers below.

 - Reviews should be about your own experience.

 - Play nice!
 Don't post anything harmful, hateful, discriminatory, defamatory or obscene.

 - Remember to double check that you've posted your review on the right business's profile page.

 - You can edit or update your review at any time.

-- We can ask you to change your review if it violates our guidelines - this includes if it contains accusations or only reviews the product you bought rather than the service you received.
+- We can ask you to change your review if it violates our guidelines, for example, if it contains personal information.

 - If we ask you to change your review to bring it in line with our guidelines and you don't, we can remove your review.

 - It's not OK to misuse our flagging tool.

 - And please don't lie, bully, blackmail, make threats or do anything illegal.